cloudpotions/DocuMerge-for-LLMs/README.md

    - Save the `documerge_for_llms.py`

 3. **Run the Script**:
-   - Double click the documerge_for_llms.py and it will bring up
-   - The Script uses a Graphical User Interface which will allow you to select the Github Repo you wish to run it on.
+   - Double click the documerge_for_llms.py and it will bring open a Graphical User Interface (works on Windows, Linux and IOS), which will allow you to select the Github Repo you wish to run the python script on.

 4. **Wait for the Magic**:
    - The script will process the repository and generate **two output files**: